 Disney’s Sleeping Beauty Castle was inspired by Neuschwanstein.
-Do it in a day trip from Munich
+Do it on a day trip from Munich

-Spend a romantic evening in Amalfi Coast Italy
+30. Spend a romantic evening on the Amalfi Coast Italy

-Home of much-coveted Cannes Film Festival, Europe is a good destination to attend film festivals.
-All the major cities host an annual film festival that is worth going for.
+Home to the much coveted Cannes Film Festival, Europe is a good destination to attend film festivals.
+All the major cities host an annual film festival that is worth going to.
 You never know you might end up appreciating a national director or script.

-Reykjavik International Film Festival 2018 – ‘And breathe normally’ – loved that movie!
+We visited Iceland and attended the Reykjavik International Film Festival in 2018.
+‘And breathe normally’ – loved that movie!

-Whether it is the Wimbledon Grand Slam, Grand Prix in Monaco or the EuroCup, Europe’s premier destinations is also prime sports event hosts.
+Whether it is the Wimbledon Grand Slam, Grand Prix in Monaco, or the EuroCup, Europe’s premier destinations are also prime sports event hosts.

-Shop (or window shop) one of the world’s expensive streets in Zurich Switzerland
+33. Shop (or window shop) one of the world’s most expensive streets in Zurich Switzerland